rossme/marvel/README.md

 - **Logging**: There is extensive logging throughout the application.
   - Sensitive information is filtered out of the logs on VCR and Faraday requests.
   - The logs have a custom tag to identify the action.
+  - This application uses Internationalization (I18n) for logging and error handling.

 ### Middleware